If you are visiting Kyoto, we suggest that you must not miss the district of Arashiyama.

 Take your trip to the Togetsukyo Bridge

-The bridge is so iconic that there had been numerous shows and films throughout the years that used it as a setting.
+The bridge is so iconic that there have been numerous shows and films throughout the years that used it as a setting.
 A number of people also visit this place because of the enjoyable activity of feeding koi living in the river.

-One very interesting tradition done in Kyoto is the initiation and blessing of local children.
+One very interesting tradition in Kyoto is the initiation and blessing of local children.
 It is believed that young girls and boys are blessed by the local temple and are made to walk across the bridge.
 If any of these kids look back, it is believed that it will bring them bad luck.

 Arashiyama Monkey Park

-At the south of the Togetukyo bridge is the Arashiyama monkey park.
+At the south of the Togetukyo bridge is the Arashiyama Monkey Park.
 A short hike uphill will lead to a large open area home to hundreds of monkeys freely roaming in the area.
 Before entering the park, there is a traditional torii gate at the entrance.
 There is also a shrine located near the park’s gates.

 Other than the adorable monkeys, a number of tourists have vouched for the beauty of the view.
 After climbing a total of 160 meters up the hill, a beautiful overlooking view of Kyoto can be seen at the summit.
-It shows a wonderful and luscious mountain side.
+It shows a wonderful and luscious mountainside.
 Anyone can see that nature is clearly preserved in this location.

 The Spiritual Journey to the Tenryuji Temple